aspera-non-spernit/DeepFaceLab_Docker/README.md

 This is a fork of [https://github.com/lbfs/DeepFaceLab_Linux](bfs/DeepFaceLab_Linux).

-The changes made regard the installation process.
-This fork uses a docker container to install DeeFaceLab_Linux.
+This fork uses a docker container to install DeeFaceLab_Linux instead of Anaconda3.
+The changes made regard the installation process only.
+No changes have been made to DeepFaceLab itself.

 # Installation